TaceoLabs/zkllvm-mlir-assigner/tests/README.md

 - It keeps track of the supported ONNX operations, along with the current pinned version of ONNX-MLIR.

 ## TLDR: How run Test Suize
-In the home directory of this repository, after building the project, run the following command for quick-check:
+In the home directory of this repository, after building the project, run the following command for quick check:
 ```
     python tests/run.py --fast
 ```